-Modern design has developed over the past decades into one of the most sought and luxurious types of architecture.
+Modern design has developed over the past decades into one of the most sought-after and luxurious types of architecture.
 Modern architecture challenges the norm, breaking away from the anatomy of a traditional home.
-The aesthetic value of modern design lies in various aspects such as the use of space and geometry.
+The aesthetic value of a modern house lies in various characteristics, such as the use of space and geometry.

 The terms modern and contemporary are often used interchangeably.
 Although aesthetically similar, these terms have different functional meanings.
 Contemporary is a term that describes the ever-changing design trends of the day.
-Contemporary design does not correspond to a particular style or historic time period, but simply describes the evolving design trends at the time.
-The term modern, on the other hand, is a specific design style characterized by linear and minimalistic features.
+Contemporary design does not correspond to a particular style or historical period but describes the evolving design trends at the time.
+On the other hand, the term modern is a specific design style characterized by linear and minimalistic features.
 This distinction is valuable to keep in mind when researching home design choices.

 Modern design is clean, organic, and sophisticated.
 Materials such as wood, metal, rock, and glass are creatively combined to produce striking compositions.
-The following are a few defining elements of modern design that differentiate it from other styles.
+The following are a few defining features of modern home design that differentiate it from other styles.

-A significant part of modern design is based on the concept of minimalism.
+A significant feature of modern home design is based on the concept of minimalism.
 Intentional simplicity encourages every design choice to have a purpose.
 The strategic use of negative space invites accent pieces and highlights pieces in the foreground.

 Freeing one's self of physical clutter translates to the alleviation of mental clutter.
-It is understandable that minimalism has been integrated into lifestyle and design.
+Understandably, minimalism has been integrated into lifestyle and design.
 Furthermore, the use of innovative and eco-friendly building materials is largely inspired by minimalism.
 Minimalism is undoubtedly at the crossroads of utility and sophistication.

 Geometric shapes and clean lines constitute modern architecture and design.
 Linear construction makes for sharp edges and clean corners.
 This gives modern homes their iconic angular appearance.
-Symmetry, as well asymmetry, are used strategically to create a balanced and interesting appearance.
-Flat planes and straight lines characterize modern interior and exterior design.
+Symmetry, as well as asymmetry, are used strategically to create a balanced and interesting appearance.
+Flat planes and straight lines characterize the interior and exterior design of a modern house.

-Neutral colors and textures characterize the modern home.
+Neutral colors and textures characterize a modern house.
 Beiges and light greys are very common, creating a serene appearance and the perfect backdrop for accent pieces.
 Some of these pieces may include an accent table or front door.
 Wood and metal are also materials commonly used to add an organic or industrial touch.
-The neutral color palette for modern homes differs from the brighter colors seen in mid-century modern design.
+The neutral color palette for modern homes differs from the brighter colors seen in mid-century house designs.

-Modern home design is distinct.
+Modern home design has distinct features.
 These characteristics are the hallmarks of modern design and architecture.
-Certain spaces within the modern home, however, pose a special opportunity to make a memorable impression.
+Certain spaces within the modern home pose a special opportunity to make a memorable impression.
 One of these spaces is the front door.
-Both the first and last impression, the home entryway is a space to illustrate modern design in a grand way.
-Our collection of modern front doors elevates any setting and was made to make a statement.
+Both the first and last impression, the home entryway is a space to illustrate modern design wonderfully.
+Our collection of modern front doors elevates any setting, as they are specifically made to make a statement.